sai-sruthi/Cloud-Provision-Workshop/README.md

 * 1. Explain class philosophy of "Understand how it works"

+    Initally the developers and operations were different parts and one did not understand how the other works but it was needed and important to understand how it works to find better solutions.
+If we do not understand how it works we will not be able to fix the errors or problems and create dependencies everywhere.

 * 2. What is heredoc, and why might it be useful?

     When writing shell scripts you may be in a situation where you need to pass a multiline block of text or code to an interactive command, such as tee , cat, or sftp .